mayankchoubey/deno-in-2-hours/README.md

 |Windows|`scoop install deno`

 ## Upgrade
-As Deno is a complete toolchain within a single executable, the upgrade is also available through a built-in command.
+As Deno is a complete toolchain within a single executable, the upgrade manager is also available through a built-in command present in the Deno executable.

-- To upgrade Deno, simply use:
+- Use `deno upgrade` to upgrade Deno to either latest or a specific version

 |Upgrade To|Command  |
 |--|--|